 There was a photographer taking photos which you can purchase – though the background was fake and so I did not want my pictures taken by him.

 The fog cleared up after a while, but not completely.
 So after a twenty-minute stay probably, I could at least see the skyscrapers, which I had not been able to see before.
 However, I missed the chance to have an awesome view from the Peak Tower.
 I waited a little bit longer, but it was my last day in Hong Kong and I still wanted to see more things, so I had to leave knowing I did not get to see that spectacular view I was hoping for.

-Though I did not have the perfect view over Hong Kong, I think it is a must see place in Hong Kong.
+Though I did not have a perfect view of Hong Kong, I think it is a must-see place in Hong Kong.
 No matter if you hike up to the Peak or if you get the Peak Tram, it is something you should not miss.

-Looking back, I would definitely recommend, even if you have a ticket, to walk down (if not even hiking up).
-It gives you more freedom, you can see more and, especially if it’s not foggy, take some nice shots and to enjoy it more.
+Looking back, I would definitely recommend, even if you have a ticket, walking down (if not even hiking up).
+It gives you more freedom, you can see more and, especially if it’s not foggy, take some nice shots and enjoy it more.

 All in all, it was an interesting experience but the fog didn’t allow me to enjoy Victoria Peak to the fullest.
 So my recommendation is if you stay longer in Hong Kong, go on that day when you know it’s clear.
 Don’t wait for a certain day, because you never know in Hong Kong so whenever it’s a clear day, just go.
 That is why I also used some stock photos to show you what the view is like when the view is clear (stunning, right? 🙂

 - Looking for accommodation in Hong Kong?
 Here are my tips for the best places to stay in Hong Kong for all budgets.

 - More about Hong Kong and if you are looking for tips on what to do in 24 hours in Hong Kong read Erika´s tips here.

 - Read more about Macau – which makes a great day trip from Hong Kong!